Running with SAC

-Social Run for anyone over the age of 12.
-All abilities welcome, usually a minimum of 3 different paced groups (easy, medium and fast) so they are suitable for all levels from beginners to seasoned runners.
-There are options at a range of paces, so there is something suitable for all levels from beginners to seasoned runners.
+Steady Run for anyone over the age of 12.
+All abilities welcome, and there are usually options covering a range of paces/distances, so there is something suitable for all, from beginners to seasoned runners.

 We meet at the Steyning AC Clubhouse during the summer months (May to August, where we get out into the local countryside), and at Steyning Primary School in the winter months (September to April, where we stick to lit areas).

 These steady runs for adults happen whilst the Steyning AC Juniors are training separately.
 We start at 7pm, and are done by 8pm.
-It is therefore a useful run for parents of our Juniors, as well as anyone who would like to get into running, or just join a social run each week.
+It is therefore a useful run for parents of our Juniors, as well as anyone who would like to get into running, or just join a social group of runners each week.

-Tuesday sessions are social, not competitive, and there are runners of all speeds who attend.
+Tuesday sessions are not competitive, and there are runners of all speeds who attend.

 Thursday: 7pm to 8pm.

 Coach: Adrian Brown.